opencontainers/runc/runtime.md

 * **`id`**: (string) is the container's ID.
 This MUST be unique across all containers on this host.
 There is no requirement that it be unique across hosts.
-The ID is provided in the state because hooks will be executed with the state as the payload.
-This allows the hooks to perform cleanup and teardown logic after the runtime destroys its own state.
 * **`pid`**: (int) is the ID of the main process within the container, as seen by the host.
 * **`bundlePath`**: (string) is the absolute path to the container's bundle directory.
 This is provided so that consumers can find the container's configuration and root filesystem on the host.